 Persons born after 1960 reach full retirement age at 67, and a birth date between 1955 and 1959 increases the full retirement age two months for every year.
 An individual born in 1955 reaches full retirement age at 66 years and 2 months; 1956 is 66 years and 4 months.

 You can take Social Security retirement as early as age 62.
-If you take Social Security retirement prior to your full retirement age, you incur penalties for your earned income if you earn in excess of $14,160.
-The penalty for every $2 you earn in excess of $14,160 is $1.
+If you take Social Security retirement prior to your full retirement age, you incur penalties for your earned income if you earn in excess of $18,960.
+The penalty for every $2 you earn in excess of $18,960 is $1.
 Social Security withholds your monthly checks to cover the penalty.

 You can wait until age 70 to collect your Social Security retirement and the monthly amount increases to about 130 percent of your full retirement age benefit.
 If your earnings after you retire are one of your highest years, Social Security recalculates your benefit.
 Once you reach age 70, Social Security does not add to your benefit.

 Working After Full Retirement Age

 If this total exceeds $25,000 and you are single, or $32,000 and you are married, you pay federal income taxes on part of your Social Security.
 The Internal Revenue Service taxes 50 percent of Social Security retirement benefits between $25,000 and $34,000 combined income for singles and between $32,000 and $44,000 for married couples filing a joint tax return.
-The IRS taxes 85 percent of Social Security benefits above $34,000 combined income for singles and above $44,000 for married couples in 2011.
+The IRS taxes 85 percent of Social Security benefits above $34,000 combined income for singles and above $44,000 for married couples.